gojoe262/gojoe262.github.io/_drafts/2016-11-28-pattern-recognition.md

 ### Why do computers recognize false patterns? ###

 Reason 1.
 Computers recognize false patterns because humans are the one's programming computers.
-Humans can make mistakes which can be programmed into the computer.
+Humans can make mistakes which are programmed into the computer.
 This isn't really the computer's fault, so we'll just ignore this one.

 Reason 2.
 Computers also recognize false patterns because they really suck at knowing the context of a situation.
 A pattern might yeild good results in 95% of the situations but fail in 5% of situations.
 For example, a computer could find the faces of people pretty easily, but it would have trouble figuring out if a face belongs to an actual person, or just a picture of face (or a picture of a picture of a face).